-The rescue of a man who was impaled through the chest by a fence post will feature in a national television series following our GNAAS critical care team.
+The rescue of a man who was impaled through the chest by a fence post featured in a national television series following our GNAAS critical care team.

 This story contains graphic content unsuitable for some readers.

 Richard Stephenson, 23, of Workington, was the passenger in his friend’s car when the vehicle went off the road and crashed into a fence in his hometown on 18 October 2018.

 The driver of the vehicle didn’t sustain any injuries, however, Richard was not as lucky.
 A 20-foot wooden fence post had pierced through the passenger side of the car and impaled his chest.